cloudfoundry/multiapps-controller/README.md

 # Getting started with MultiApps

 You can find more information about what the MultiApps Controller offers in the way of functionality as well as information about creating MTA archives on the [MultiApps Controller Wiki](https://github.com/cloudfoundry-incubator/multiapps-controller/wiki).
-If you are planning to deploy on the SAP Cloud Platform you can find even more information in the official SAP Help Documentation under [Multitarget Applications](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c4f0d850b6ba46089a76d53ab805c9e6.html).
+If you are planning to deploy on the SAP Business Technology Platform you can find even more information in the official SAP Help Documentation under [Multitarget Applications](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c4f0d850b6ba46089a76d53ab805c9e6.html).

 The project has also provided [schema support](https://github.com/cloudfoundry-incubator/multiapps-controller/wiki/Deployment-Descriptor#editor-schema-support) in the open [Schema Store](http://schemastore.org/json/) which would provide auto-completion, tooltips, syntax checking and more when writing MTA descriptors.